jalyshen/kafkaSourceResearching/Consumer_Consume_msg.md

             // 确保传入的topic是存在的
             //=====================================
             if (topics == null)
-                throw new IllegalArgumentException("Topic collection to subscribe to cannot be null");
+                throw new IllegalArgumentException(" Topic collection to subscribe " + " to cannot be null");
             if (topics.isEmpty()) {
                 // treat subscribing to empty topic list as the same as unsubscribing this.unsubscribe();
             } else {
                 for (String topic : topics) {
                     if (topic == null || topic.trim().isEmpty())
-                        throw new IllegalArgumentException("Topic collection to subscribe " +
+                        throw new IllegalArgumentException(" Topic collection to subscribe " + " to cannot contain null " +
-                                                           "to cannot contain null or empty topic");
+                                                           " or empty topic");
                 }

                 //========================================